helxplatform/helx-ldap/README.md

 #### Port-Forwarding the OpenLDAP Service

-To forward the LDAP port to **5389** locally, run the following command:
+To allow convenient administrative local connectivity, forward the LDAP port to **5389** locally, run the following command:

 ```
 kubectl port-forward svc/openldap 5389:389